 – Identification of regression equations

-– Angle between regression line and properties of regression lines.
+– Properties of regression lines.

 – Estimation of the value of one variable using the value of other variable from appropriate line of regression.